-45.81 - The maximum loan amount for any one borrower is \$25,000,000.00.

 - a.
-A strict process is used by Trilogy to evaluate each loan proposal that is submitted by applicant borrowers and for monitoring any loan that is subsequently made.
-This process is documented in Trilogy's Lending Policy. - b.
-Where interest is capitalised in respect of a development or construction loan, Trilogy will assess the feasibility of the project and seek external input when required.
-It will also consider an appropriate amount to be reserved for capitalised interest before determining the loan advance and ultimate LVR. - c.
-Trilogy has procedures in relation to loan renewals.
+The maximum loan amount for any one Borrower is \$40,000,000.00. - b.
+Trilogy Funds evaluates each loan proposal that is submitted by applicant borrowers and for monitoring any loan that is subsequently made.
+This process is documented in Trilogy Funds' Lending Policy.

+Where interest is capitalised in respect of a development or construction loan, Trilogy Funds will assess the feasibility of the project and seek external input when required.
+It will also consider an appropriate amount to be reserved for capitalised interest before determining the loan advance and ultimate LVR.

+- c.
+Trilogy Funds has procedures in relation to loan renewals.
 The Lending Committee will make a determination if a new valuation is required prior to a renewal.
 The Lending Committee bases its determination on a number of factors including the borrower's loan history, the amount of the loan outstanding and the duration of the extension and other information such as recent sales and settlements, local agents and valuers. - d.
-The primary security for each Mortgage Investment held by the Trust is a registered first mortgage over real estate situated within specified states and territories in Australia.
+The primary security for each Mortgage Investment held by the Trust is a registered first mortgage over real estate situated within the states and territories in Australia.
 Additional types of security may be taken including company charges and personal guarantees to support the first mortgage security.
 The security does not need to be income producing.

-45.82 - As part of the Trust's portfolio diversification, the Trust may also invest in other registered managed investment schemes which invest directly or indirectly in mortgage loans secured by a registered mortgage.
-As at 30 April 2021 the Trust has not invested in any unlisted mortgage schemes.
+As part of the Trust's portfolio diversification, the Trust may also invest in other registered managed investment schemes which invest directly or indirectly in mortgage loans secured by a registered mortgage.
+As at 31 August 2023, the Trust does not invest in any unlisted mortgage schemes.